Cheetah

 Its speed helps generate data fast, for example for extremely data-hungry reinforcement learning algorithms, while its differentiability can be used for a variety of applications, including accelerator tuning, system identification and physics-informed prior means for Bayesian optimisation.
 Its native integration with machine learning toolchains around PyTorch also makes Cheetah an ideal candidate for coupling of physics-based and neural network beam dynamics models that remain fast and differentiable.

 To learn more about what Cheetah can do, we recommend reading our PRAB paper.
 To learn how to use Cheetah, we refer to the example notebooks in the Cheetah documentation.
+We also have a public Discord server where you can ask questions and get help.

 Installation